alexindigo/node-global-define/README.md

 });
 ```

-### deleteModuleCache (default `false`)
+### disableCache (default: `false`)

-This allows you to pass in a boolean to delete the modules that you are requiring from nodes `require.cache` array.
-This is useful in development for making changes without having to restart your node server.
-Please use with caution, this approach is prone to unforeseen side effects.
+This allows you to pass in a boolean to disable caching of the modules that you are requiring from `require.cache`.
+This might be useful in development for making changes without having to restart your node server.
+Please use it with caution, this approach is prone to unforeseen side effects.

 `index.js`